Smol Slime

 6-side

-to start 6-Side calibration. - After 6-Side calibration, enter
+to begin the 6-Side calibration. - After completing the 6-side calibration, enter

 calibrate